 The quality of employer-provided training and advancement opportunities; and

-Other factors the State or local boards may determine appropriate (e.g. the number of employees participating in the training, wage and benefit levels of the employees (both pre and post participation earnings), and relation of the training to the competitiveness of the participant).
+Other factors the State or local boards may determine as appropriate (e.g. the number of employees participating in the training, wage and benefit levels of the employees (both pre- and post-participation earnings), and relation of the training to the competitiveness of the participant).

-Local Boards must have a written policy to detail the OJT process to include that of a fully executed contract, job description, progress reports, financial activities, file and MIS content.
+Local Boards must have a written policy to detail the OJT process to include that of a fully executed contract, job description, progress reports, financial activities and MIS content.

 Pay for Performance: (WIOA Sec.
-3(47); TEGL 3-15 8-20)
+3(47); TEGL 8-20)